zzl2022/Transformer_Raman_Classification/README.md

 # Transformer_Raman_Classification

-Transformer and Raman spectroscopy enable a new diagnosis method for COVID-19
+Transformer and Raman spectroscopy enable a new detection method for COVID-19

 Dataset:
 You need to manually complete the following operations.